 Uniform Commercial Code: Official Text With Comments.
 (Current edition on Reserve; earlier editions KF890 .A447)

 This publication contains the official text of the Code, as approved by the American Law Institute and the National Conference of Commissioners on Uniform State Laws.
 It includes the Official Comments to the Code as well as an unofficial table of cross-references from prior uniform acts to the Code.
 Some appendices include earlier texts of several Articles, as well as the texts of amendments incorporated into the Code at different times.
 PEB Commentaries are included in one of the appendices.

-Westlaw offers the UCC text with comments in its UCC-TEXT database.
-PEB commentaries are available separately, in the UCC-PEB database.
+Westlaw/WestlawNext offers the UCC text with comments in its UCC-TEXT database.
+PEB commentaries are available within the same database through 2009.

 B. State UCC Laws

 State variations can also be found at the Legal Information Institute.
-The website is arranged by Article number and offers links to state legislature websites containing the state enacted versions of the UCC.
+This free website is arranged by Article number and offers links to state legislature websites containing the state enacted versions of the UCC.

 C. Case Law